 Athena, the goddess of wisdom, competed against Poseidon, the god of the seas and Athens has had a port since 4BC.
 But the new cruise terminal at Piraeus has three terminals, (Megas Limani, Zea Limani and Mikrolimano) and they are less than a mile from Piraeus and eight miles from Athens.
 There may be a shuttle bus, though these shuttles to Athens can cost up to 20 Euros.
-The Hop On Hop Off Bus now sounds attractive being just outside the cruise terminal, but the new metro system is a cheap, easy, clean way of getting round.
-Like visiting Rome, you may need a plan, whether based round the metro or the bus.
+The Hop On Hop Off Bus now sounds attractive being just outside the cruise terminal, but the new metro system is a cheap, easy, clean way of getting around.
+Like visiting Rome, you may need a plan, whether based around the metro or the bus.
 Public bus to the Metro is easy.
 If it is open buy a ticket at a kiosk to the Acropolis from the cruise terminal, look for the X80 it should be about 4.50 Euro.
 But it is only Euro 1.40 each way on the metro train.
-Either walk round the harbour to it, or get the bus going left over the road.
+Either walk around the harbour to it, or get the bus going left over the road.

 The Olympic games in 2004 did much to enhance the 3,400 years of history with new walkways, better transportation and major works of restoration supplementing the things that never change.
-They actually removed hundreds of modern buildings to give better access to the Acropolis, Hadrian’s Arch, the Agora, the Academy of Plato and the Monastery of Daphne which are now linked by walkways.
-Syntagma Station is about 500 meters from the Acropolis and ideal to visit these sites.
+They removed hundreds of modern buildings to give better access to the Acropolis, Hadrian’s Arch, the Agora, the Academy of Plato, and the Monastery of Daphne which are now linked by walkways.
+Syntagma Station is about 500 meters from the Acropolis and is ideal to visit these sites.
 Travel the green line to Monastiraki and change to the blue line.
 You could change again and go to Acropolis, but your choice.
-From here you will spend a lot of time walking and there are many local guides and guide books available.
+From here you will spend a lot of time walking and there are many local guides and guidebooks available.
 Chat group for your ship? – click here

 Just a mention of the Athens Coastal Tram before we dive into the ruins.
 It also goes from Syntagma Square to the Beaches.
 Make the square the place you return to and meet if lost place.